ucsd-cse29/fa24/src/index.md

 **I missed lab, what should I do?**

 You cannot makeup missed lab credit (but have a few “allowed” misses).
-Make sure you understand the material from lab because it will be used on skill demos and lab reports; try to do the parts that don't involve discussion on your own, and review your group's lab notes.
+Make sure you understand the material from lab because it will be used on exams and assignments; try to do the parts that don't involve discussion on your own, and review your group's lab notes.

 **I missed a quiz deadline, what should I do?**